Menu

 board member

-Dr Katrina Lines is CEO of Act for Kids, a national not-for-profit organisation supporting children, young people and families.
-Katrina is a registered psychologist with more than 20 years’ experience delivering clinical and social services at the individual, organisational and community level.
+Katrina is CEO of Act for Kids, a national not-for-profit organisation supporting children, young people and families.
+She is a registered psychologist with more than 20 years’ experience delivering clinical and social services at the individual, organisational and community level.
 She has a PhD in child development and postgraduate qualifications in business, education and governance.

 Geoff Woolcock pic